FirneyGroup/kubernetes-workshop/README.md

 ### Customisation

-You can customize various parameters of both the Kubernetes cluster and the FastAPI application by modifying the respective Terraform and Helm configuration files.
+You can customise various parameters of both the Kubernetes cluster and the FastAPI application by modifying the respective Terraform and Helm configuration files.

 ### Cleaning Up
 To destroy the created resources: